Assisting with Strategic Planning and Communications in Zimbabwe — 2009/2010

 Zimbabwe’s assets beyond natural wonders include solid infrastructure, if tired around the edges, rich farm land, though it’s not well managed, and abundant resources including diamonds.
 English is the language of business and politics.
 Literacy exceeds U. S. levels.
 They have all the building blocks to be a success story, yet growth and reform remain the urgent challenges.

-Above and Below: sculpture garden, outside Harare.
+Next two below: in a sculpture garden, outside Harare.

 Two photos below: Mana Pools.
 Courtesy Patrick Fn’Piere.